CosmosOS/Cosmos/docs/articles/user/startup.md

 ## Phase 3: how the managed kernel comes up

-Each Cosmos package contributes a *library initializer* that the runtime executes before any of your code, in dependency order:
+Each Cosmos package contributes a *library initializer* that the runtime executes before any of your code.
+The SDK orders them in three stages: the heap first, then the runtime's own initializers, then the kernel libraries, each after the packages it references.

-1. **Cosmos.Kernel.Core**: carves the heap out of the Limine memory map, initializes the garbage collector, then registers the type system (statics, static constructors, module initializers).
+1. **Cosmos.Kernel.Core**: carves the heap out of the Limine memory map, initializes the garbage collector, then registers the type system (statics, eager static constructors, module initializers).
+Nothing allocates before this step.
+2. **The runtime's own initializers** (`System.Private.CoreLib` and its companions): the preallocated `OutOfMemoryException`, the class constructor runner, the type loader and reflection callbacks, stack trace metadata.
+The class constructor runner is created here, so a static field whose type has a lazy static constructor can be read from this step on and not before.
-2. **Cosmos.Kernel.HAL**: platform HAL, the interrupt controller, PCI enumeration over ECAM, platform hardware (APIC/GIC, device drivers such as the NIC), and the AHCI/NVMe storage controllers.
+3. **Cosmos.Kernel.HAL**: platform HAL, the interrupt controller, PCI enumeration over ECAM, platform hardware (APIC/GIC, device drivers such as the NIC), and the AHCI/NVMe storage controllers.
-3. **Cosmos.Kernel.System**: the service managers `TimerManager`, `KeyboardManager`, `MouseManager`, `NetworkManager`, `StorageManager`.
 4. **Cosmos.Kernel**: CPU exception handlers and the scheduler (one idle thread per CPU, preemption on a 10 ms quantum).
+5. **Cosmos.Kernel.System**: the service managers `TimerManager`, `KeyboardManager`, `MouseManager`, `NetworkManager`, `StorageManager`.

-Every step in 2-4 is gated by a feature switch (`CosmosEnableInterrupts`, `CosmosEnablePCI`, `CosmosEnableTimer`, `CosmosEnableKeyboard`, `CosmosEnableMouse`, `CosmosEnableNetwork`, `CosmosEnableStorage`, `CosmosEnableGraphics`, `CosmosEnableScheduler`, all `true` by default).
+Every step in 3-5 is gated by a feature switch (`CosmosEnableInterrupts`, `CosmosEnablePCI`, `CosmosEnableTimer`, `CosmosEnableKeyboard`, `CosmosEnableMouse`, `CosmosEnableNetwork`, `CosmosEnableStorage`, `CosmosEnableGraphics`, `CosmosEnableScheduler`, all `true` by default).
 Set one to `false` in your `.csproj` and the corresponding subsystem is skipped here and compiled out of the kernel.

 ## The generated entry point